 Selection

 We used two-locus selection models to explore the effects of selection in generating and maintaining cyanogenesis clines (Kimura 1956; Lewontin and Kojima 1960; Felsenstein 1965).
 Selection favoured either cyanogenic (i.e. HCN+) or acyanogenic (i.e. HCN–) genotypes, depending on the population’s position in the landscape matrix.
 This model represents a case where selection favouring HCN+ genotypes in rural environments changes gradually along an urbanization gradient until HCN– genotypes are favoured in the urban core, consistent with the phenotypic clines reported by Thompson et al. (2016).
 For each simulation, we defined a maximum strength of selection that favoured HCN+ genotypes in the rural-most population and HCN– genotypes in the urban-most population.
-The selection coefficient varied linearly across the matrix such that HCN+ and HCN– genotypes had equal fitness in the central population of the landscape (i.e. population 20, Figure 2).
-Similar to above, we initially simulated 10 different maximum selection coefficients (0; 0.001; 0.0025; 0.005; 0.0075; 0.01; 0.025; 0.05; 0.1; 0.2) to explore the formation of clines across a fine-scale range of selection strengths.
-To minimize the number of simulations performed for later cases, we chose three selection coefficients from among the 10 above: X, X, and 0, representing strong, intermediate, and no selection, respectively.
-These were chosen to capture the variation in the effects of selection on the formation of cyanogenesis clines.
+The selection coefficient varied linearly across the matrix such that HCN+ and HCN– genotypes had equal fitness in the central population of the landscape (i.e. population 20, Figure 3).
+In all simulated cases, we simulated 10 different maximum selection coefficients (0; 0.001; 0.0025; 0.005; 0.0075; 0.01; 0.025; 0.05; 0.1; 0.2) to explore the formation of clines across a fine-scale range of selection strengths.
+In two cases (Table 2), drift was strongest in rural, rather than urban, populations.
+The multiple selection coefficients explored here thus enabled us to identify the strength of selection necessary to counteract the loss of HCN due to drift and examine the formation of HCN clines under opposing forces of drift and selection.

 When selection acts on two or more loci, linkage disequilibrium (LD) may accumulate as genotypes with particular allele combinations are favored, resulting in gamete frequencies that differ from their expectation based on allele frequencies (Lewontin and Kojima 1960).
 However, given that the CYP79D15 and Li loci are unlinked (REF NEEDED), theory predicts that free recombination (recombination fraction = 0.5) between these loci would limit the accumulation of significant LD even under selection (Felsenstein 1965).
 Simulations exploring the build-up of LD under varying selection regimes acting for or against cyanogenic genotypes confirmed that even strong selection (s = 0.1) results in little accumulation of LD (see supplementary materials: “Effects of selection on linkage between CYP79D15 and Li”).
 We therefore ignored the effects of LD in our simulations and gamete frequencies each generation were thus calculated directly from allele frequencies, with recombinant gametes being produced with equal frequency (0.25) from heterozygous genotypes.